by Dr. Lawrence Wilson

 This program (not diets or just taking vitamins, or other programs) helps your mental clarity, your memory, and your ability to process traumas.
 Removing toxic metals has an amazing effect all by itself, and this is just one consequence of a development program.

 To begin a program, contact one of the Approved Practitioners listed on this website.
 You can also begin with the Free Program.
 However, this is an introductory program only.
 Most of the time, it will not be effective enough just doing it yourself without supervision.

 4. Change your perspective.
 For example, perhaps there was a reason or lesson for you in the incident or situation.
 Holding anger and resentment about it is thus not appropriate or helpful.

 5. Look into a program called Total Forgiveness.
-It is a tough-love type of healing program aimed primarily at women.
+It is a Christian-based, tough-love program aimed primarily at women.
 It consists of a set of video programs and a seminar for those who need it.
 To find it, type Total Forgiveness into your computer search engine.

 FORGIVENESS VERSUS JUDGMENT

 An interesting fact is that forgiving is only needed if you form a judgment about a person or situation.

 For example, if you are hit by another driver on the highway, but you do not take it personally and do not form a judgment about the person or situation, you will not need to forgive the other person.
 You will let the incident go easily.

 A topic related to the one above is the difference between judgment and discernment.
 Judgment has a “final” or “conclusive” quality about it that makes it stick in your brain.
 This is what causes the block in consciousness that is called resentment or hatred.
 This hatred, in turn, is what upsets and harms you, and creates a need to forgive.